ERIGrid2/JRA-3.1-JaNDER-API/README.md

 ### 4 Run

-Open a terminal and execute the command: `docker-compose up -d`
+Open a terminal and execute the command: `docker compose up -d`

 ### RedisRepl